 Regardless of the reason you choose to study abroad, one result that seems to happen to everyone is that you learn more about yourself than you ever imagined.
 Regardless of why you want to study abroad, the results are always profound and varied.

-Students who choose to participate in an immersive language experience must take a language proficiency exam before scheduling their trip.
 Funding for trips is available through a variety of sources to fit students' needs.
-More information is available from WVU Study Abroad and the Office of International Studies.
+The Department also offers a number of Scholarship opportunities for our students that can be used towards Study Abroad.
+More information is available from WVU Education Abroad and the Office of Global Affairs.

 Student and faculty-led trips are available with the following language concentrations: